I think this might look familiar.

 Of course, I’ve also taken hand-work with me to sew while I’m away.
 A Dropcloth embroidery sampler is perfect, as is any English Paper Piecing project.

-Just because you’re going to be away doesn’t mean you can’t be productive.
+Just because you’re going to be on a Blue Cruise in Turkey doesn’t mean you can’t be productive.
 If you’re like me and aren’t very good at having your hands idle, grab a tedious project you might otherwise avoid and use your time away to get it accomplished!